 Thanks for your continued support!

-All of your old posts will remain the same within the old model – so they'll be accessible to patrons based on the dollar amount they're paying.
+All of your old posts will remain the same within the old model – so they'll be accessible to patrons based on the tier amount they're paying.

 Q: When did this change taking place?

-Q: Can I select post access based on dollar amount?
+Q: Can I select post access based on the payment amount?

 Q: Will selecting all patrons populate check marks in all the boxes in the post workflow?